paolairinaldis/dependencies/README.md

 To test the code after running the project you can upload a file, (test file in /docs/input.txt).

 The main page of the application presents an input to upload the file with the command list.

-The application will present the input content and the list of commands executed.
+The application will present the input content and the commands executed list.